 if the dispute is between a member and another member - a person appointed by the Committee; or

-if the dispute is between a member and the Committee or the Association - a person appointed or employed by the Dispute Settlement Centre of Victoria.
+if the dispute is between a member and the Committee or the Association - a registered mediator..

-28(d)A mediator appointed by the Committee may be a member or former member of the Association but in any case must not be aThe Committee must not appoint a person who:
+Note

+This includes a registered mediator appointed or employed by the Dispute Settlement Centre of Victoria or accredited by the Victorian Bar.

+Subject to subrule 28(d), the Committee may appoint any person as a mediator.

+The Committee must not appoint a person as a mediator if the person:

 has a personal interest in the dispute; or